 - What are the chapters, who are the current members?

-Chapters are formed by regional participants that want to work together with a regional focus -for example institutes/ organisations from one country can establish a chapter (as current members: the United Kingdom,Hungary, Russia or Netherlands did) or some from a larger geographical region such as South-East Asia.
+Chapters are formed by regional participants (must already be the members of IDGF, so first a general membership must be acquired) that want to work together with a regional focus -for example institutes/ organisations from one country can establish a chapter (as current members: the United Kingdom,Hungary, Russia or Netherlands did) or some from a larger geographical region such as South-East Asia.

 Currently there are 5 chapters: UK , Hungarian, Russian, Dutch and South-Asian.

 - What is the formal process of forming a chapter and how is one organized?